Introduction#

 param_history, resp_history = update_process.update_model()

-where param_history is the updating history of the given model parameters, and resp_history is the history of differences between model and target measurements for each updating step.
+is the history of differences between model and target measurements for each updating step.

-Alternatively, we can directly access the class variables of update_process (primarily list/arrays).
+(primarily list/arrays).
 As such, the parameters and residuls can be use for post-processing later on (e.g., plotting).The typical outputs can be extracted as follows:

 [8]: